tvharikrishna/HariKrishna__3D_ComputerVision/HK_01_Stereo_SGBM_DepthEstimation/README.md

 <!------ Testing------>
 <h2 align="left">💠 Testing</h2>
 <p style="text-align: justify;">
 ▸ The testing phase involves running the script on a set of stereo images to evaluate the accuracy of depth estimation across various scenes.
-This includes examining the quality of the disparity and depth maps for consistency and detail.<br>
+This includes examining the quality of the disparity and depth maps for consistency and detail. <br> <br>
 ▸ Performance and robustness are assessed by applying the algorithm to images with varying levels of complexity and texture, ensuring that the depth estimation is reliable under different conditions.
 </p> <br>